Characters: Dragon Ball Main Characters

 - Let's Get Dangerous: Once he stops messing around, he pummels the living daylights out of Buu.

-- The Minion Master: With the Super Ghost Kamikaze Attack, which summons dozens of not-too-bright ghost copies of himself that explode on impact.
+- The Minion Master: With the Super Ghost Kamikaze Attack, which summons not-too-bright ghost copies of himself that explode on impact.

 - Multicolored Hair: Trunks' purple hair on the sides, Goten's dark hair up the middle.